gomesluiz/product-review-analytics/notebooks/01 - Business Understanding.md

 ## Research Questions

-1. Are feature extraction based on word embeddings more accurate than bag-of-words in sentence polarity prediction from product review?
+1. Are feature extraction based on word embeddings more accurate than bag-of-words in sentence polarity prediction from product reviews?

 2. **Existe diferenças relevantes entre tipos de embeddings em português**